CyVerse-learning-materials/ez_quickstart/index.rst

 	``ezj -2``

+3. Jupyter notebooks with R Kernel

+	``ezj -R`` or ``ezj -r``

-3. After the installation, copy and paste the URL provided into your local computer's browser
+4. After the installation, copy and paste the URL provided into your local computer's browser

 	a.
 Open Firefox or Chrome on the local computer (your laptop or desktop you are working on)